SeisComP3/seiscomp3/src/sed/apps/scvsmag/descriptions/VS.rst

 The SeisComp3 VS modules are free and open source, and are part of the SeisComp3 distribution from Seattle v2013.200.
-They are distributed under the `'SED Public License for SeisComP3 Contributions' <see http://www.seismo.ethz.ch/static/seiscomp_contrib/license.txt>`_.
+They are distributed under the `'SED Public License for SeisComP3 Contributions' <http://www.seismo.ethz.ch/static/seiscomp_contrib/license.txt>`_.

 References